 running 2 tests

-test tests::smaller_can_hold_larger ... ok
+test tests::smaller_cannot_hold_larger ... ok

 test tests::larger_can_hold_smaller ... ok

 test result: ok.
 2 passed; 0 failed; 0 ignored; 0 measured

 Two passing tests!
 Now let’s see what happens to our test results if we introduce a bug in our code.
 Let’s change the implementation of the can_hold method to have a less-than sign when it compares the lengths where it’s supposed to have a greater-than sign: